-One day in 1946, in those hectic months after WWII, in a quiet courtyard at 61A of Via Condotti, a then almost unknown Guglielmo Battistoni founded his original shirt making shop.
-He was first and foremost a shirt maker, with that hint of the obsessive touch that marks the true artist.
+One day in 1946, in those hectic months after WWII, in a quiet courtyard at 61A of Via Condotti, Guglielmo Battistoni founded his original shirt boutique.
+He was first and foremost a shirt maker, with that hint of the obsessive touch which marks the true artist.
 Since then, the name Battistoni has always been associated with extreme elegance and high-end Italian craftsmanship, defining an international – yet exclusive – standard for timeless taste.
-The store was designed by Minciaroni and Mariani, two architects capable of matching technical installations and furnishing with a rare sensibility.
-Shortly afterwards, Guglielmo made of that first store – and of a second one opened later nearby – the standard for exquisite taste, contaminating his neighbours, and effortlessly prevailing on all of Via Condotti.
-From then on, that small atelier was destined to become a much sought after club for monarchs past and present, for magnates of industry and finance, for aristocrats, legendary actors, artists and for a certain elitist and understated Cafe’ Society.
-One would not be mistaking when stating that Guglielmo Battistoni was somewhat ‘the inventor’ of Via Condotti.
+The shop was designed by Minciaroni and Mariani, two architects capable of matching technical installations and furnishing with a sensibility apt to supply subtle self-deceptions on the consciousness of one own’s human body.
+Shortly afterwards, Battistoni made of that first shop – and of a second one opened nearby – the standard for exquisite taste, contaminating his neighbours, and effortlessly prevailing on all Via Condotti.
+From then on, that small atelier was destined to become a much sought after club for monarchs past and present, for magnates of industry and finance, for aristocrats, actors and for a certain elitist and understated Cafe’ Society.
+One would not be mistaken when stating that Guglielmo Battistoni was somewhat ‘the inventor’ of Via Condotti.